hydro-informatics/hydro-informatics.github.io/_sources/numerics/telemac/roughness.md

 ### Import or Create Friction Zones

-As an alternative to the creation of zonal friction values stored in an `.xyz`, generated with QGIS, such zones can also directly be drawn in BlueKenue through a series of *Closed lines*.
-However, because of BlueKenue's very limited capacities to deal with geospatial reference and coordinate systems (CRSs), **the preferable option** for creating friction zone input **is** the above-feature application of **QGIS**.
+As an alternative to the creation of zonal friction values stored in a `.xyz` file generated with QGIS, zones can also be directly drawn in BlueKenue through a series of *Closed lines*.
+However, because of BlueKenue's very limited capacities to deal with geospatial references and coordinate systems (CRSs), **the preferable option** for creating friction zone input **is** the above-featured application of **QGIS**.

 `````{tab-set}
 ````{tab-item} Open the .xyz file in BlueKenue